Modular curves and their pseudo-analytic cover

 This we describe axiomatically by simple $L_{\omega_1,\omega}$ sentences.
 In terms of model-theoretic classification such a structure is a {\em fusion between a locally modular structure $\U$ and an algebraically closed field $\F.$} The case $\exp_\Lambda: \C\to \E_\Lambda $ similarly represents a fusion between a locally modular structure $\U_\Lambda,$ and an algebraically closed field $\F,$ where $\U_\Lambda$ is a $\Q$-module with distinguished $\Z$-module $\Lambda$ with an alternating form on it (accounting for the Weil pairing). \epk \bpk It is not clear a priori why such $L_{\omega_1,\omega}$-theories should be categorical in uncountable cardinals and the fact that they are must be of some significance.

-The geometric value of the project is perhaps in the fact that the formulation of the categorical theory of the universal cover of a variety $\X$ (essentially the description of $\U$) is essentially a formulation of a complete formal {\bf invariant} of $\X.$ Indeed, the most interesting outcome of the earlier works was establishing an equivalence between categoricity of the cover of $\E_\Lambda$ and the conjuction of the two arithmetic facts:
+The geometric value of the project is perhaps in the fact that the formulation of the categorical theory of the universal cover of a variety $\X$ (essentially the description of $\U$) is a formulation of a complete formal {\bf invariant} of $\X.$ By its nature such an $L_{\omega_1,\omega}$-invariant is of ``algebraic type'' and the fact that it is equivalent to a notion given in topological/analytic terms indicates a possibility of connection to certain key conjectures of algebraic geometry such as the Hodge conjecture.

+Indeed, the most interesting outcome of the earlier works was establishing an equivalence between categoricity of the cover of $\E_\Lambda$ and the conjuction of the two arithmetic facts: